Chapter 5

 How deforestation and climate change could push the Amazon to a tipping point

-David A. McKay
+David Armstrong McKay

 This could happen because the Amazon rainforest is partly self-sustaining (Looms, 2017).
-A rainforest can only grow above a minimum rainfall level, but the Amazon also makes around a third (Staal et. al. 2018) to a half (SPA, 2021) of its own rainfall by recycling moisture (Staal et. al. 2020) from the Atlantic.
+A rainforest can only grow above a minimum rainfall level, but the Amazon also makes around a third (Staal et al. 2018) to a half (SPA, 2021) of its own rainfall by recycling moisture (Staal et al. 2020) from the Atlantic.
 Winds transport this moisture further inland in a great ‘atmospheric river’ where it can be recycled again and again, expanding the area wet enough for rainforest to grow.
 Moisture recycling also acts like a giant ‘air-conditioner‘, allowing the forest to cool itself (SPA, 2021).

 If enough forest is lost due to drought or deforestation in key rain-producing regions though, less rain is recycled, and areas downwind get drier.
 The Amazon is also seeing more frequent droughts (SPA, 2021), with water levels on the Rio Negro recently hitting record lows (Reuters, 2023) due to this year’s El Niño on top of long-term climate change-induced drying.
 These droughts make wildfires – to which rainforest is particularly vulnerable – more likely.
 If this pushes these downwind areas below the rainfall level needed for rainforest to survive it could lead to further forest loss, even less moisture recycling, and dieback could cascade through vulnerable parts of the Amazon.